2025–26 Turkish Cup: Second round

-6 First League, 27 Second League, 41 Third League and 4 Regional Amateur League teams compete in this round.
-The draw was held on 8 September 2025.
+6 First League, 27 Second League, 41 Third League, and 4 Regional Amateur League teams competed in this round.
+The draw was held on the 8th of September 2025.
 The match schedules were announced on 9 September 2025.
 19 seeded and 20 unseeded teams qualified for the next round.
-4 First League, 14 Second League, 19 Third League, 2 Regional Amateur League teams qualified to the next round.
-Biggest upset was Kahta 02 Spor (144) eliminating Adana Demirspor (22).
-Lowest-ranked team qualified for the next round was Dersimspor (154).
-Highest-ranked team eliminated was Hatayspor (21).
+4 First League, 14 Second League, 19 Third League, and 2 Regional Amateur League teams qualified for the next round.
+The biggest upset was Kahta 02 Spor (144) eliminating Adana Demirspor (22).
+The lowest-ranked team qualified for the next round was Dersimspor (154).
+The highest-ranked team eliminated was Hatayspor (21).